AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2022/2022-01-26-interview-interviewers-must-have-deal-breaker-list/interview-interviewers-must-have-deal-breaker-list.md

 ---
 title: "Interviewing your interviewers with a must-have and a deal-breaker list"
 excerpt: "Joining a company and finding out that it isn't a good match never feels great.
-We can increase the chances of finding the right company with a little bit of introspection and preparation"
+We can increase the chances of finding the right company with some introspection and preparation."
 category: "career / work"
-updatedOnDate: "2022-02-16"
+updatedOnDate: "2022-10-06"
 tags:

 - ramblings